-Dolphin Cove, located just 3 km (2 miles) from Ocho Rios, is another extremely popular attraction in Ochi.
+Dolphin Cove, located just 3 km (2 miles) from Ochi, is another top-rated attraction in Ocho Rios.
 This is a typical swim-with-dolphins tourist trap (favourite especially between cruise tourists), where you may also interact with stingrays, sharks and other animals.

 Margaritaville, located conveniently on the main street in Ocho Rios, is another touristy place to visit.
-A restaurant and a bar with a two-story waterslide and a swimming pool transforms into a nightclub with Afro-Cuban vibe.
+A restaurant and a bar with a two-story waterslide and a swimming pool also transform into a nightclub with Afro-Cuban vibe.

-Jamaica is blessed with plenty of postcard perfect white-sand beaches and clear warm waters.
+Moreover, Jamaica is blessed with plenty of postcard-perfect white-sand beaches and clear warm waters.
 Unfortunately, the finest of these beaches, are either incorporated into resorts or privately owned attractions with an entrance fee.

 Turtle Beach, located approximately 10 minutes away from Ocho Rios, is the main beach in the town.
-500 metres long beach with a wide range of water sports requires an entry fee to access the beach (Adults is $3 USD or $200 JMD, children (2-11 years) is $1 USD or $100 JMD).
-Loungers and umbrellas are available for rent.
+500 metres long beach with a wide range of water sports also requires an entry fee to access the beach.
+Adults entry fee is USD 3 or JMD 200, children (2-11 years) pay USD 1 or JMD 100.
+Loungers and umbrellas are also available for rent.

-James Bond Beach at Oracabessa Bay, located 16 km from Ochi, is another privately owned beach.
-This beach with turquoise blue waters can be seen in the Bond film Dr. No.
+Similarly, James Bond Beach at Oracabessa Bay, located 16 km from Ochi, is another privately owned beach.
+This beach with turquoise blue waters can also be seen in the Bond film Dr No.

 9. KONOKO FALLS & BOTANIC GARDEN